ietxaniz/docker-kvm-opnsense/readme.md

 This setup solves the common problem of sharing files and host-based services with virtual machines — not by using VirtualBox-style folder mounts, but by exposing Docker containers as proper network services, routed and secured through OPNsense.

 > 💡 Example: Run a Samba container that shares a host folder, and access it from any VM as if it were a NAS.
 OPNsense can control which VMs see it, log access, and isolate or expose it as needed — just like with real infrastructure.

-Typical use cases include:

-* Replacing shared folders with Samba or NFS containers
-* Running internal services (e.g. Jellyfin, nginx, local DNS) without extra VMs
-* Keeping storage and logic on the host, while treating access as networked and firewall-controlled

 All containers operate in a dedicated IP space (e.g. `172.16.0.0/12`) and are reachable from VMs via static routes and firewall rules defined in OPNsense.